13 Essential Boundaries Everyone Should Have In A Relationship

 Boundaries are essential in relationships because they set the stage for what your relationship looks like and what it will become.
 Think of it as providing a framework to help your partner manage expectations of what it's like to be in a relationship with you.

 Your relationships will be more balanced and supportive with clear personal boundaries.
 Otherwise, you will inevitably experience chaos, confusion, and toxicity.
+It is very important to learn to love yourself first.

 Boundaries can also help prevent conflict by ensuring that each person knows what they need to do to make the other person feel loved, respected, and cherished.
 However, many people find it challenging to create or respect boundaries in their relationships because they weren't taught how to or didn't see them appropriately modeled by their parents.